frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3210:** As a Frank developer I want to use reports as a means to communicate with my colleagues.
 I want to construct a report and send it to someone else, asking him to update our application such that the test will pass.

+NOTE: Jaco suggested that there should be an edit button in the debug tab.
+A disadvantage is that if reports can be edited in the debug tab, then you cannot be sure that all reports in the debug tab are original captures.
+Jaco is also satisfied if there is a disabled edit button in the debug tab.
+This button can have a mouse-over text that suggests copying to the test tab first.

+TODO: Discuss whether we want that reports can be downloaded and uploaded in the debug tab.
+It may be better to only have this in the test tab.

 # I want to configure whether my Frank application does produce reports

 **4000:** As a service manager I want the option to turn off the report generator, so that I can reduce the execution time of my application.